-If you are having trouble meeting the repayments on your loan you should contact us as soon as possible to discuss your situation.
+If you are having trouble meeting the repayments under your credit contract with us you should contact us as soon as possible to discuss your situation.
 Make sure you are honest.
 Remember, the sooner you act the easier it will be for us to assist.

 If you are unsure about whether you can afford to pay or not, contact a financial counsellor for help (see www.fido.gov.au).

 As a consumer under a Rent to Own Agreement or Consumer Lease, your credit facility is covered by the National Credit Code and accordingly, you have the right to ask us to enter into a hardship variation.

 Note: A hardship variation gives you temporary relief.
 You still need to pay off your entire repayment obligation under the credit contracts , but it will be stretched over a longer time period.

 A financial counsellor, community legal centre or solicitor may be able to help you ask for a hardship variation (see www.fido.gov.au).

 You do not have to agree to a hardship variation if it is not on the terms you requested.

 We do not have to agree to your request to change the terms of your loan.

 If we refuse your request to change your contract because of hardship, you can dispute our decision.